top of page

 A team at MIT are experimenting with using AI for social science, what they call ‘automated social science’ using GPT to generate multiple types of people and then running economic experiments.

 Before too long these should be able to help with the thousands of everyday questions surrounding the design of AI itself.
-We live surrounded by huge numbers of AIs – whether based on machine learning, computer vision or LLMs and their designs can either be good or bad, efficient or inefficient, life-enhancing or destructive, just as turned out to be the case with social media.
+We live surrounded by huge numbers of AIs – whether based on machine learning, computer vision or LLMs and their designs can either be good or bad, efficient or inefficient, life-enhancing or destructive, just as turned out to be the case with social media and cars.

 In social policy, for example, we know that AI tools have a mixed record.
 They can in principle help predict problems and target resources more effectively, for example to identify mental health problems.